 Long before social media, there were photojournalists whose work was shared across traditional media channels.
 The right instincts, in the right moment, resulted in an image that captured the imagination, documented an event and told a story.
 A single image seen across all media channels.
-In today’s more media savvy environment, we might say it went viral.
+In today’s parlance, we might say it went viral.
 A single moment, a single image and a single opportunity to capture that image.
 Guts, instinct, talent, intuition, anticipation and a passion for the story; these are a few of the key ingredients for a successful photojournalist.

 During the workshop, I was part of the guest faculty sharing my experience and perspective with these young photojournalists.
 Also on the faculty was the great Duane Michals.
 I don’t recall exactly what Duane Michals had to say to them, but one can imagine it included trusting their creative instincts.

 When considering how to hire for successful social media, think outside the traditional agency box.